 Eating Certain Food Will Keep Mosquitoes Away

 Some mosquito haters are convinced that following a special diet can keep mosquitoes away.
 Sadly, this is not a proven method.
-If you are loading up on bananas and garlic with hopes that you can avoid mosquito bites, then you are wasting your time.
+If you are loading up on bananas and garlic with the hope that you can avoid mosquito bites, then you are wasting your time.

 There really is no perfect anti-mosquito diet.
-Vitamin B12 patches seem to help a few people, but it only reduces the number of mosquito bites by 40%.
+Vitamin B12 patches seem to help a few people, but they only reduce the number of mosquito bites by 40%.
 No matter what you eat, you will still be prone to mosquito bites.

 Unfortunately, not all of these work the same in repelling and preventing mosquito bites.
 Even citronella candles have a one-candle-per-person ratio as it does not work if you are not sitting directly next to them.
 If you are not sure which repellent to choose, always select NEA-approved products.